aktopia/elements/lib/src/markdown/latest-update.md

-### Latest Update - 12th Nov 2023
+### Latest Update - 13th Nov 2023

 #### Product

-- The ability to delete an action if it is in draft state.
+The first phase of action states is live.
+One can now set action's state to `Draft`, `In Review` or `Active`.

+- Draft is unlisted and for personal drafting purposes.
+- In Review is for when you want to share the action with the public for review.
+Funding cannot be started yet.
+- Active when the work and funding can be started on the action.

 #### Engineering

-- Add a not found page.
+- Refactor button variants.
+- All the backend, auth, and frontend work for action states.

 ---

 #### What's Next

-- Work on different action states is coming out well, we've started with these states for now - `Draft`, `In Review`, `Active`.
+- Validation for action states.
+- More annotations and discoverability around action states.